-Authentic Guacamole!
+I’m reposting this Authentic Tableside Guacamole recipe for National Avocado Day!
 I feel a bit presumptuous stating this, but I have a little history with authentic guacamole.
+Aside from having the legendary Budro’s tableside guacamole as our inspiration, we both tasted a lot of great guacamole in Mexico.

-A visit to Puerto Vallarta before I knew Mr. ST. with someone else I refer to as the surfer heel, if I can use a very old fashioned word, led me to a near death experience and an authentic lunch in the middle of nowhere, Mexico.
-First the near death experience.
+A visit to Puerto Vallarta before I knew Mr. Spinach Tiger with someone else I refer to as the surfer heel, if I can use a very old fashioned word, led me to a near death experience and an authentic lunch in the middle of nowhere in Mexico.

 Our hotel had a secluded beach and a riptide someone forgot to tell me about.
 The surfer heel insisted we venture further out into the water from the shore and as usual he went ahead not looking back.
 He never noticed that I got caught in an undertow only a few feet from shore.
 The good looking outdoor bartender came to my rescue, got me out of the water and somehow my top, that came off in the rough waters, got back on.
 I was too frightened to care about that at the time and am grateful there were no cell phone cameras back then to embarrass me.

 He became just as smitten with the their famous tableside guacamole and recreated the recipe as soon as we got back home, adapting it to his own taste.
-He left out the serrano pepper but you could always add that back in.
+The serrano pepper can be left out, but we love it.

 His guacamole is legendary, and there is none better anywhere here in Nashville.
 He’s very particular about it, and I enjoy watching him do his table side magic especially because it always takes us back to that night in San Antonio, serving as a reminder to me how different my life could have been with the wrong person.
 (Although I’m not sure about those sunglasses.
 I think they are long gone, but he thought he looked like Bono.
 I laughed too).

-Tableside guacamole is something you can do when your guests arrive, but give them a drink first.
-The entire assembly takes about five minutes, but do make sure your avocados are ripe enough, but not too ripe.
 There is a little brown stem (button) on the tip of an avocado.
-If you flick it off, you will see either a brown spot (too ripe) or a green spot (ripe enough).
+If you flick it off, you will see either a brown spot (too ripe) or a green spot (ripe enough)

 The key to a beautiful presentation is to have everything ready to chop freshly on the spot peel the avocados.
 This is much easier than you may think and I did a post on it.
 Peeling the avocado makes it easier to cut into attractive slices for some dishes or nice chunks for this one.
 It might be a good idea to have your onion pre-cut, but dice the tomato fresh.